adamsilver/fdpb/03-book-a-flight.md

 #### The Basic Mark-up

 To satisfy the first rule we need to make sure the interface works in the absence of JavaScript.
-This means choosing a native form control that browsers provide for free.
-Having already discussed these above we know:
+This means starting with a native form control that browsers provide for free.
+Having already discussed the options above we know that:

 - there are too many options for radio buttons
 - a search box requires an unnecessary round-trip to the server and can lead to zero results
 - the datalist is buggy

-This leaves us with a select box.
+Which leaves us with a select box.

 ```HTML
 <div class="field">